rlinpeng/proteomics_protocols/LiP-MS_updated2025.md

 * thermal mixers that can hold pcr strips
 * speedvac that can hold plates

+### Native Cell Lysis with Bead-beater
+* Make Native Lysis Buffer (100 mM HEPES pH 7.5, 150 mM KCl, 1 mM MgCl2)

-### Native Cell Lysis
+### Native Cell Lysis with Bead-beater
+* Make a 1:1 bead solution with beads and lysis buffer
-* Resuspend bacterial pellets in a small amount of cold lysis buffer (such as 200uL) and transfer to a tube appropriate for bead beatin
+* Resuspend bacterial pellets in a small amount of cold lysis buffer (such as 200uL) and transfer to a tube appropriate for bead beating
 * Add beads in approx 1:1 volume ratio
 * Grind cells in bead beater.
 For E.coli, 2 rounds 30x speed 20 is good.
 Lysates should get foamy.
 Keep cold/on ice between pulses.
 * Centrifuge at high speed 5min 4C to get rid of cell debris and beads; decant cleanly avoiding foam.